 — Ian McNeill

 Ian McNeill represents clients in all types of civil litigation matters, including contract disputes, construction defects, business disputes, fraud cases, and property cases.
-Ian also represents clients in OSHA cases as well as other administrative cases.
+Ian also specializes in representing clients in OSHA defense cases.
 Ian is detail-oriented, strategic, and tenacious and is willing to simply outwork the other side.
 He leaves no stone unturned and pursues every avenue on behalf of his clients.

 Ian began his legal career in the Harris County District Attorney’s Office, where he tried a wide range of misdemeanor and felony cases.
 As a result of his time as a prosecutor, he is fearless walking into a courtroom.
 After his tenure as a prosecutor, Ian turned to private practice, where he represented clients both in the prosecution and defense of a broad spectrum of cases.
 Ian utilizes his prosecutorial and civil litigation experience to evaluate each case with a unique perspective and advise his clients accordingly.